ElecNinja/Project-DEPI/README.md

 - run minify.js from the terminal to minify the CSS code
 - User account page (My Account)
 - Terms and conditions page

+- _Experimental Try-on-clothes functionality_

+## How It Works

+1. **Camera Setup**: The app requests access to the user's webcam using the MediaDevices API.
+The live video feed is displayed in the video element.
+2. **Pose Detection**: PoseNet (a pre-trained machine learning model) is loaded using TensorFlow.js.
+It estimates the user's body pose from the video feed in real-time.

+3. **Overlay T-Shirt**: Based on the detected pose, the t-shirt image is dynamically resized and positioned over the user's body using the Canvas API.

+4. **Color and Opacity Customization**: Users can modify the color of the t-shirt using a color picker and adjust its opacity using a range slider.

+5. **Capture Snapshot**: The canvas is merged with the video feed to create a snapshot image, which can be downloaded by the user.

 ## Project Structure